vmstio/docs/content/about/tos.md

 # Terms of Service

-These terms describe how the Mastodon server vmst.io collects, protects and uses the personally identifiable information you may provide through the vmst.io website or its API.
+These terms describe how the Mastodon server vmst.io collects, protects, and uses the personally identifiable information you may provide through the vmst.io website or its API.
 The policy also describes the choices available to you regarding our use of your personal information and how you can access and update this information.

 This policy does not apply to the practices of companies that vmst.io does not own or control, or to individuals that vmst.io does not employ or manage.